Bangladesh aircrew refuse to work on Wuhan evacuation flight

 The South Asian nation last week evacuated 312 people, mostly students, from the epicentre of the deadly outbreak, and had planned a second flight for another 171 Bangladeshis.

-"We can't bring them because we can't send any flight," Foreign Minister A.K.
-Abdul Momen told reporters on Saturday.
+"We can't bring them because we can't send any flight," Foreign Minister AK Abdul Momen told reporters on Saturday (Feb 9).

 "No crew wants to go there.
 The crew who went there earlier don't want to go either."